 - Kelp also contains a decent amount of vitamin K, an essential fat-soluble vitamin

 But at the end of the day, the main benefit of kelp for your health and your skin is that it’s a natural source of iodine.
+If you do not have access to fresh kelp or hate the taste I suggest trying a sea moss supplement.
+Sea moss is anti-inflammatory and a great source of iodine.
+Additionally, sea moss is ultra-hydrating for the skin and does not contain any comedogenic ingredients.

 So, why the heck is iodine so important for beating acne?
 Basically, because your thyroid needs iodine to function properly – and an unhealthy thyroid means unhealthy skin.